Exchange Server hybrid deployments

 Exchange 2010-based hybrid deployment

-A hybrid deployment configured using Service Pack 3 (SP3) for Exchange Server 2010 on-premises servers as the connecting endpoint for the Office 365 and Exchange Online services.
+A hybrid deployment configured using Service Pack 3 (SP3) for Exchange Server 2010 on-premises servers as the connecting endpoint for the Microsoft 365 or Office 365 and Exchange Online services.
 A hybrid deployment option for on-premises Exchange 2010, Exchange Server 2007, and Exchange Server 2003 organizations.

 Exchange 2013-based hybrid deployment

-A hybrid deployment configured using Exchange 2013 on-premises servers as the connecting endpoint for the Office 365 and Exchange Online services.
+A hybrid deployment configured using Exchange 2013 on-premises servers as the connecting endpoint for the Microsoft 365, Office 365, and Exchange Online services.
 A hybrid deployment option for on-premises Exchange 2013, Exchange 2010, and Exchange 2007 organizations.

 Exchange 2016-based hybrid deployment

-A hybrid deployment configured using Exchange 2016 on-premises servers as the connecting endpoint for the Office 365 and Exchange Online services.
+A hybrid deployment configured using Exchange 2016 on-premises servers as the connecting endpoint for the Microsoft 365 or Office 365 and Exchange Online services.
 A hybrid deployment option for on-premises Exchange 2016, Exchange 2013, and Exchange 2010 organizations.

 secure mail transport

 An automatically configured feature of a hybrid deployment that enables secure messaging between the on-premises and Exchange Online organizations.
 Messages are encrypted and authenticated using transport layer security (TLS) with a certificate selected in the Hybrid Configuration wizard.
-Office 365 tenant is the endpoint for hybrid transport connections originating from the on-premises organization and the source for hybrid transport connections to the on-premises organization from Exchange Online.
+Microsoft 365 or Office 365 organization is the endpoint for hybrid transport connections originating from the on-premises organization and the source for hybrid transport connections to the on-premises organization from Exchange Online.